 Ownership also evolved alongside the name, with EPR Properties holding the property since 2017 while Six Flags Entertainment Corporation runs day-to-day operations, continuing the water park’s long run as one of Oklahoma’s most visited seasonal attractions.

-White Water Bay FAQs
+White Water Bay opening date and hours FAQs

 Is White Water Bay still open?